-- a.
-Sampling tools (trowels, knives, compositing tray, etc.) will be brushed clean and washed thoroughly with non-phosphate detergent and distilled water, and wiped clean with paper towel, prior to sampling at each location. - b.
-The surface vegetation will be cleared and grab soil samples will be taken using a clean trowel at the target location and placed into laboratory-provided containers, including all samples for volatile organics.
-These containers for analysis will be certified clean by the laboratory. - c.
-A laboratory-provided chain of custody will be completed for the samples and included with the shipment to the laboratory.
-In the event a local laboratory is utilized, all sample coolers will be properly packed with ice, and dropped off at the laboratory on the day of sampling.
+- will be placed in coolers containing ice bags for transport/shipment to the laboratory.
+Unused soil boring samples will be put back in the borehole. - e.
+A laboratory-provided chain of custody will be completed for all samples and included with the shipment to the laboratory.
+In the event a local laboratory is utilized, all sample coolers will be properly packed with ice and dropped off at the laboratory on the day of sampling.
 In the event an out-of-town laboratory is used, the sample coolers will be properly packed with ice, secured and shipped by overnight delivery.